Sally De Silva

 - Investigator, McEwen Centre for Regenerative Medicine, University Health Network

-- Professor, Department of Molecular and Medical Genetics, University of Toronto
+- University Professor, Department of Molecular Genetics, Temerty Faculty of Medicine, University of Toronto

 - Ng SWK, Mitchell A, Kennedy JA, …, Dick JE, and Wang JCY.
 A 17-gene stemness score for rapid determination of risk in acute leukaemia.
 Nature.
 2016; 540(7633):433-437.